Privacy Notice

 You can ask us to restrict the processing of your personal data in the following circumstances:

-• If the processing of your personal data is found to be unlawful but you oppose erasure and request restriction instead
+• If the processing of your personal data is found to be unlawful but you oppose erasure and request restriction instead; or

 We will inform you if we decide to lift a restriction on processing.